aristanetworks/avd/python-avd/README.md

 # PyAVD

-PyAVD is a Python framework that serves as the foundation for the Arista AVD project.
+PyAVD is a Python package that serves as the foundation for the Arista AVD project.

 See [avd.arista.com](https://avd.arista.com/stable/docs/pyavd/pyavd.html) for details.